MathML/website/about.md

 internationalization (e.g. formulas
-with Arabic characters written from right-to-left and using typographic ligatures), these features are hardly possible for mathematics without proper integration in the web engines.
+with Arabic characters written from right-to-left and using typographic ligatures), these features are hardly possible for mathematics without proper integration into the web engines.
 Many other features like copy and paste transfers, search engines, feed aggregators, emails, etc are limited by the lack of MathML support or by the use of non-standard alternatives.